SukeshAnchan/Weather_Dashboard/README.md

 06 Server-Side APIs: Weather Dashboard

-This webpage allows a user to search for a specific city and view the weather forecast for the current day and future.
+This webpage allows a user to search for a specific city and view the weather forecast for the current, and five day future.
+The users search history is saved into localstorage.
-The search history is shown on the page which allows a user to revisit a cities weather forecast.

 Links